Step-by-step login instructions for students and staff

 Follow the steps to reset it.

-Sometimes, you might see an “Account Locked” error.
-This usually means you’ve entered the wrong password too many times.
-Wait for a set time, or contact support if it’s urgent.
+Sometimes you’ll see an “Account Locked” error.
+It means you’ve typed the wrong password too many times.
+Wait it out, there’s a cooldown period, or contact support if you need it unlocked right away.
+They can get you back in faster than the timer will.

 Invalid Credentials is another common issue.
 Double-check your username for typos and make sure Caps Lock is off.
 Simple mistakes can be frustrating.

-Try some browser-based fixes.
-Clear your cache and cookies, or open an incognito/private window and try logging in again.
-These simple steps often do the trick.
+Try clearing your cache and cookies, or just open an incognito window and log in again.
+Works most of the time.

 Check the official DET system status page to see if there’s a widespread outage.
-Sometimes, the problem isn’t with you but with the netnsw.det portal itself.
+Sometimes the problem isn’t with you, it’s the netnsw.det portal itself.

 Pro tip: Keep a note of your login details somewhere safe.
 It saves a lot of hassle in the long run.

-Once you log in, the user dashboard greets you with a clean, organized layout.
-The main navigation menu or key icons are usually at the top or on the side, making it easy to jump to different sections.
+Once you log in, you’ll find a clean, organized dashboard.
+The main navigation menu and key icons sit at the top or along the side, so jumping between sections takes seconds.
+Everything’s right where you’d expect it to be.

 - For Students: